 Chicken Pot Pie

-- 2-3 cups of shredded chicken (I usually use leftover roasted chicken)
+- 3 cups shredded chicken use leftover roasted chicken or other cooked chicken

-- 1/2 cup of almond milk (or other milk, or yogurt works too!)
+- 1/2 cup almond milk or other milk, or yogurt works also

 - dash of black pepper

-- Boil all the filling ingredients except for the almond milk, in a saucepan or frying pan for about 10 minutes, or until the celery and carrots begin to soften.
+- Add all the filling ingredients except for the almond milk, in a saucepan and cook on a medium heat for about 10 minutes, or until the celery and carrots begin to soften.

 - Remove 1 cup of chicken stock (the liquid in the mixture) and add the almond milk and simmer for another 5 minutes or so, until the flavor is developed.